 - Small student teacher ratio of 1:8

-Email correspondence with Ann, the admin staff, was swift, informative and warm, which led to visiting time!
+Email correspondence with Ann, the admin staff, was swift, informative and warm, which led to our first visit!

 I met Magdalene, who was their business lady.
 Turns out, we had met once before during Father Greg’s prayer group, at Sts Peter and Paul!
 What a tiny and beautiful planet we live on!